Swedish king: Sweden has failed to protect the elderly

 Sweden’s King Carl XVI Gustaf says he believes his country has failed to protect the elderly in care homes from the effects of the pandemic

-COPENHAGEN, Denmark -- Sweden’s King Carl XVI Gustaf says he believes his country has failed to protect the elderly in care homes from the effects of the pandemic.
+COPENHAGEN, Denmark -- Sweden’s King Carl XVI Gustaf said Thursday he believes his country has failed to protect the elderly in care homes from the effects of the pandemic.

 “I think we have failed.
 We have a large number who have died and that is terrible.
 It is something we all suffer with,” the monarch said.